ayush51/tutorial/tutorial.md

 ###### Taking a session

 The sessions can be managed via Surfly's admin panel.
 To take a session, navigate to the Queue panel.
 Here, agents can see how many users they have queue'd up, their location, and the time they have been waiting.
 To take a session, the agent simply presses the "take call" button.
-If your visitors are logged in on your website already, you can also show their name in the queue, so that the agent greeting them knows who they are.
+If your visitors are logged in on your website already, you can also display metadata, such as the visitos name in the queue, so that the agent greeting them knows who they are.

 ![The Queue panel](https://raw.github.com/surfly/tutorial/master/screens/queue_panel.png)

 The tutorial covers: